-- make-template : creates the initial Makefile, based on a template.
-This command creates a file named .frama-c/GNUmakefile with some hardcoded sections, some sections filled in interactively by the user, and comments indicating which parts may need change.
-Once created, it enables the general workflow mentioned earlier. - make-wrapper <target> <args> : calls make <target> <args> with a special wrapper: when running Eva, upon encountering one of a few known error messages, suggests some actions on how to proceed.
+build : creates the initial Makefile, based on a template.
+This command creates a file named .frama-c/GNUmakefile with some hardcoded sections, some sections filled in according to command-line options, and some sections filled automatically with build information (via a build\commands.json file), if available.
+Once created, it enables the general workflow mentioned earlier.

+make-wrapper <target> <args> : calls make <target> <args> with a special wrapper: when running Eva, upon encountering one of a few known error messages, suggests some actions on how to proceed.
 For instance, if a missing function definition is encountered when analyzing the code with Eva, the wrapper will look for its definition and, if found, suggest that its source code be added to the analysis.
-This script is meant to be used with the one at a time workflow described in section 12.2.3. - find-fun < fun > : looks for possible declarations and definitions of function < fun >.
+This script is meant to be used with the one at a time workflow described in section 12.2.3.

+find-fun <fun> : looks for possible declarations and definitions of function <fun>.
 Uses a heuristic that does not depend on Frama-C being able to parse the sources.
 Useful to find entry points and missing includes.